 The general life cycle of a yellowjacket nest begins and ends with the queens.
 Each nest is created by a single queen, and at the end of the season, many new queens exit the nest and find a spot to hibernate for the winter.

 Your best chance to kill an entire nest is in the spring when the queen has left hibernation and is establishing a new nest.
 Even after the nest is established, the queen will continue to leave the nest until a new batch of workers is mature enough to take over the job.
 If you kill the queen, the entire nest will die out.

 Putting yellowjacket traps out in the spring is a worthwhile activity (see tips here), although in my experience the queens are not as attracted as the workers to the bait in the traps.
 However, even if you only manage to trap a few queens you have eliminated a few nests that you won't have to deal with later.
 A better option than trapping queens is having a can of non-toxic, botanical oil spray handy at all times to take out the queens quickly when they appear.
 (Aaron recommends Rescue W-H-Y: Wasp, Hornet, Yellowjacket Spray.
-NCAP does not endorse products and cannot comment on effectiveness of products.)
+NCAP does not endorse specific products, but we do advocate for the use of an oil-based spray rather than a synthetic insecticide.)
 Queens are not shy, and they often end up in the garage or buzzing around areas where projects are happening.
 If you have some spray handy you can probably eliminate a lot of future nest problems.
 I keep several cans around in strategic spots, so I always have one close by when the queens show up.

 Destroying a nest early in the wasp season is very important.
 If you notice a nest in May or June, attempt to destroy it as soon as possible.
 If you wait because you don't think it's a big deal, you are going to have a much more difficult problem when the nest peaks in August or September.
 Late summer nests are much more difficult and dangerous to remove than early season nests.